Health Equity and Social Justice

 Roots of Health Inequity is an online learning collaborative and web-based course designed for the public health workforce.
 The site offers a starting place for those who want to address systemic differences in health and wellness that are actionable, unfair, and unjust.
 Based on a social justice framework, the course is an introduction to ground public health practitioners in concepts and strategies for taking action in everyday practice.

-Funded by the National Center for Minority Health and Health Disparities at the National Institutes of Health, the course is open free of charge to any professional interested in addressing the root causes of health inequity.
+Funded by the National Center for Minority Health and Health Disparities at the National Institutes of Health in 2011, the course is open free of charge to any professional interested in addressing the root causes of health inequity.
 The course material is written primarily for local public health department staff at all levels.
 The interactive site includes five units and features a rich source of case studies, readings, presentations, video, audio, and group-directed discussions.